 Recent work by Hammer et al. (2017) showed very promising results for applying a HMM to automatically detect avalanches in continuous seismic data.
-While they only focussed on a five day period during an exceptional avalanche cycle in 1999, our goal was to classify continuous seismic data spanning more than 100 days.
-This prevented us from building a single background model to classify the entire season since temporal variations in feature distributions at various time scales were present (Figure 5).
-Indeed, when using a single background model to classify the entire season for sensor 1 only two thirds of the events were detected by having almost 6 times the number of unassigned events.
+While they only focused on a 5-day period during an exceptional avalanche cycle in 1999, our goal was to classify continuous seismic data spanning more than 100 days.
+This prevented us from building a single background model to classify the entire season since temporal variations in feature distributions at various timescales were present (Fig. 5).
+Indeed, when using a single background model to classify the entire season for sensor 1 only two-thirds of the events were detected by having almost 6 times the number of unassigned events.
 One possible reason for these variations in feature distribution was likely the setup of the sensor array.
 The geophones were packed in a Styrofoam housing and inserted within the snowpack.
-As such, less snow covered the sensors than if they has been inserted in the ground, making them more susceptible to environmental noise.
+As such, less snow covered the sensors than if they had been inserted in the ground, making them more susceptible to environmental noise.
 Furthermore, it is also likely that the snow cover introduced additional noise in spring due to the rapid settlement and water infiltration.
 We therefore recalculated the background model for each day and for each sensor to classify the data from the same day.
-However, for the operational implementation this would be impractical, since there would always be a 24 hour delay in the detections.
-Other strategies for regularly updating the background model should therefore be investigated (e.g. Riggelsen and Ohrnberger, 2014).
+However, for the operational implementation this would be impractical, since there would always be a 24 h delay in the detections.
+Other strategies for regularly updating the background model should therefore be investigated (e.g., Riggelsen and Ohrnberger, 2014).

 We performed the automatic classification over the entire season by recalculating the classifier for each day and for each sensor.
-Overall, probability of detection (POD) values decreased with decreasing probability class and the highest POD values were associated with the highest probability class for all sensors (Table 2).
-Indeed, between 70% and 95% of all avalanches in the highest probability class were detected, which is comparable to the results presented by Bessason et al. (2007) and
+Overall, POD values decreased with decreasing probability class and the highest POD values were associated with the highest probability class for all sensors (Table 2).
+Indeed, between 70 and 95 % of all avalanches in the highest probability class were detected, which is comparable to the results presented by Bessason et al. (2007) and Leprettre et al. (1996), who reported POD values of approximately 65 and 90 %.
+Nevertheless, without any post-processing, the number of unassigned events was high, questioning the reliability of the models as many of these events were likely false alarms.
+Post-processing of the results was therefore required.
+Applying a minimal signal duration drastically reduced the number of unassigned events while still retaining reasonable POD values, in particular for sensor 1 and sensor 4 (Table 3).
+However, there were large differences in model performance between the sensors (Figs. 8 and 9).
+The reason for these performance differences is very likely the deployment of the sensors.
+Indeed, sensors 1 and 4 were deployed at the top of